d-xo/untrustix-git/readme.md

-Results are stored in a hash tree in the repo root, keyed by their store hash, and sharded into subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv/4p/4h/f55saim00zc9vvqj08nxjb`).
-The sharding allows for the construction of compact proofs of:
+Results are stored in a hash tree in the repo root, keyed by their store hash, and sharded into subdirectories (e.g. the expected contents of the store path identified by `zzlfqv4p4hf55saim00zc9vvqj08nxjb` would be written to a file at `zz/lf/qv4p4hf55saim00zc9vvqj08nxjb`).
+The sharding keeps directory (and tree object) sizes sane and allows for the construction of compact proofs of:

 - `inclusion`: a given build result is included in a given hash tree
 - `consistency`: a given hash tree is append only relative to an older version